"The one who brings joy"

 Behavior with children:

-Abi's human foster brother is a 6 year old boy, going on 7.
+Abi's human foster brother is a 7 year old boy.
 She is very gentle with him and any children she meets.
 She seems to understand they are little.
-She is tolerant and has a cute silly side to her that meshes will with kids.
+She is tolerant and has a cute silly side to her that meshes well with kids.
 She is playful and outgoing, but doesn't jump up brutally.
 She is lively but not boisterous.

 Behavior with other dogs: